 What an irony.

-consumption increases when a country becomes wealthier.
+The livestock produce could actually greatly benefit malnourished people in third world countries but apparently meat consumption increases when a country becomes wealthier.
 In other words, what the poor is lacking, the rich takes too much of it.

 If people practise vegetarianism, imagine how the poor and starving could benefit from the amount of grains that would have gone into feeds!